rodrihgh/rodrihgh.github.io/_pages/science-of-uselessness.md

 >necessity that held its lucubrations, that is when the great Arts were born.
 >
 >Dance is...
 How can I explain?
 Nothing but...
 Sublimed mimic!
 Perhaps dance is even older than
->speech, and it originally had some practical intention; it may have had some erotic, reverential
+>speech, and it originally had some practical intention; it might have had some erotic, reverential
 >or religious charge.
 I was not there and I ignore its true intentionality.
 >But no doubt it involved some purpose leading to the achievement of an aim...
 >